OVER 5,000 BLOWER DOORS TESTS COMPLETED

 BLOWER DOOR TESTS ARE REQUIRED FOR MOST CONSTRUCTION & RENOVATION PROJECTS IN DENVER

 Since the adoption of the 2015 IECC Residential Energy Codes, blower door air leakage testing is now a requirement for most construction projects in the Denver Metro area.
 This includes new construction and renovations where the addition is 30% or larger than the original home.

 These are the ACH requirements for blower door test standards that you need to be aware of:

 - Single-family homes – 3 air changes per hour or less, or 3 ACH.

 - Townhomes with attached common walls – 4 ACH in Denver County.

-- Additions: Required for additions that are more than 30% of the original square footage or the home, not including the basement.
-A Pre-test is performed to determine the air leakage of the original home.
+- Additions – Required for additions that are more than 30% of the original square footage of the home, not including the basement.
+A pre-test is performed to determine the air leakage of the original home.
 This ACH number is the benchmark for the final test post-construction.
 The final test must be less than or equal to the pre-test.
-Performing a pre and post-test is much easier to pass since there is no specific ACH required to pass.
+Performing a pre- and post-test is much easier to pass since there is no specific ACH required to pass.
 If a pre-test is not conducted, then 5 ACH or less is required.
-We highly recommend that you perform a pre and post-test to increase your chances of passing this test.
+We highly recommend that you perform a pre- and post-test to increase your chances of passing.

 - Attached multi-unit testing – To aid in passing your air leakage testing on attached homes, we use multiple blower door fans to isolate the shared interior walls.
 This is called guarded testing.
 By running multiple blower doors at the same time, we are able to determine the leakage to the outside of individual units negating leakage between units through shared interior walls.

 WHAT HAPPENS IF YOU FAIL YOUR BLOWER DOOR TEST?